alanng10/Melax/Docue/a.md

 Melax require Mark Park total done and endgame info and xross info.

+Mark Park total done is require as Care done Info by SERA is path to certain.

 Melax word has spell.
 The spell is:
 "M" for Mark Park.